 Lack of iron reduces oxygen supply to brain cells, making it difficult to think straight and reducing work performance.
 During childhood, iron deficiency anaemia is particularly associated with behavioural problems, poor concentration and learning difficulties.

 Lack of iron also reduces fertility, and makes it difficulty to keep warm – a particular problem for the elderly.

-Other symptoms that can indicate severe iron deficiency include generalized skin itching, having concave brittle nails, hair loss, sore tongue, cracking at the corners of the mouth, reduced appetite and difficulty in swallowing.
+Other symptoms that can indicate severe iron deficiency include generalized skin itching, having concave brittle nails, thinning hair and hair loss, sore tongue, cracking at the corners of the mouth, reduced appetite and difficulty in swallowing.
 A few people with iron deficiency may develop cravings for non-food items such as eating coal, soil, paper or even rubber bands – a condition known as pica.

 Iron intakes have fallen over the last three decades, partly due to decreased meat consumption.
 As a result, iron deficiency anaemia is increasingly common.
 Vulnerable groups include: